elpheria/rpc-websockets/API.md

 Emits when a server error is raised.

-## RPCMethod
+## IMethod

-An object which is returned by .register and .event.
+An object which is returned by .register.
 Includes functions that can require client authentication.

-### rpcmethod.protected()
+### IMethod.protected()

-Marks an RPC method or event as protected.
+Marks an RPC method as protected.
 The method will only be reachable if the client has successfully authenticated with .login.

-### rpcmethod.public()
+### IMethod.public()

-Marks an RPC method or event as public.
+Marks an RPC method as public.
 All clients, both authenticated and anonymous will be able to use the method.
+This is set by default on .register.

+## IEvent

+An object which is returned by .event.
+Includes functions that can require client authentication.

+### IEvent.protected()

+Marks an event as protected.
+The method will only be reachable if the client has successfully authenticated with .login.

+### IEvent.public()

-This is set by default on .register and .event.
+Marks an event as public.
+All clients, both authenticated and anonymous will be able to subscribe to the event.
+This is set by default on .event.

 ## Namespaces